 Northside Cafe & Chinese Kitchen: A classic coffeeshop environment, this is a the best breakfast spot in the hotel.

+The Mandarin Oriental is now the Walforf Astoria Las Vegas.
 This five-star luxury property has some great dining options.
-The 23rd floor Tea Lounge is perfect for afternoon tea overlooking The Strip and the nearby Mandarin Bar is a great place for a cocktail with equally great views.
-There is also the MOzen Bistro for contemporary Asian cuisine and Twist, for modern French cuisine by the well-known Parisien Chef, Pierre Gagnaire.
+The 23rd floor Tea Lounge is perfect for afternoon tea overlooking The Strip and the nearby Sky Bar is a great place for a cocktail with equally great views.
+There is also the Zen Kitchen for contemporary Asian cuisine and Twist, for modern French cuisine by the well-known Parisien Chef, Pierre Gagnaire and Sky Bar with great view and cocktails.

-The Aria is huge and features 16 restaurants and a dozen bars.
+The Aria is huge and features over 16 restaurants and a dozen bars.
 Here you will find:

 Bardot Brasserie: I loved my meal at this attractive French Bistro featuring comfort food by Chef Michael Mina.
 It is one of four restaurants he has in Las Vegas.
 I loved the the salmon with lentils in a smoked tomato vinaigrette and a great red wine.
 3730 Las Vegas Blvd.
 South.